DisCoTec/discotec.github.io/2024/programme.md

 * [PLNL 2024](https://conf.researchr.org/home/plnl-2024): The Fourth VERSEN Workshop on Programming Languages in The Netherlands

 ## Detailed Program
-To be announced.
+To be finalized.
 In the meantime, go to the [list of accepted papers](./accepted-papers).

 ### Monday, June 17: DisCoTec Workshops
+* [DiDiT 2024](https://distributeddigitaltwins.github.io/2024/): The 1st International Workshop on Distributed Digital Twins
+* Welcome reception

 ### Tuesday, June 18: DisCoTec Main Conferences